If you are addicted to Fentanyl, a synthetic opioid and you stop taking it with or without support there will be a period of withdrawal.

 Duration of Withdrawal: The acute withdrawal phase of fentanyl detox typically lasts for about a week or two.
 However, some symptoms, such as cravings and mood disturbances, can persist for a longer period.
 It's important to remember that everyone's experience with withdrawal is unique, and individual differences can impact the duration and intensity of symptoms.

-Medical Support: Medical professionals will closely monitor your progress during detox and provide support to manage withdrawal symptoms.
+Medical Support: Medical professionals usually within a residential rehab setting will closely monitor your progress during detox and provide support to manage withdrawal symptoms.
 They may administer medications to alleviate discomfort and help stabilise your physical and emotional well-being.
-The goal is to ensure your safety and comfort throughout the detox process.
+The goal is to ensure your safety and comfort throughout the detox process as well as provide treatment for addiction that supports recovery.

 Ongoing Treatment: Detoxification is just the beginning of the recovery process.
-Following detox, it is crucial to continue with comprehensive addiction treatment, such as therapy, counseling, and support groups.
+Following detox, it is crucial to continue with comprehensive addiction treatment, such as following a 12 step programme, individual therapy and group therapy.
 These programmes can help address the underlying issues contributing to addiction, develop coping strategies, and provide ongoing support for relapse prevention.

 Woman leaning with her back aghast a couch in her living room feeling sad and alone, she is suffering from alcohol addiction.